 The quick setup is another option for parameter adjustment of the sensor.
 It allows fast, convenient adjustment of the most important parameters to adapt the sensor quickly to standard applications.
-To use it, select the function "Quick setup" in the start screen.
+To

-Fig. 33: Select quick setup
+Fig. 31: Select quick setup

 - 1 Quick setup

 - 2 Extended adjustment

 - 3 Maintenance